OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/state-monitor-esp32.md

 A single I2C bus can support up to a maximum of 8x MCP23017 chips (addresses `0x20-0x27`).
 Therefore the maximum number of supported inputs is 128 (i.e. 8x MCP23017s * 16x I/O pins), or 32 ports.

 ### Security Sensors
-The new 4 state monitor module (**Monimod**) allows you to connect security devices such as PIR sensors or door/window reed switches to your state monitor and provide a high level of security.
+The new security monitor module (**Monimod**) allows you to connect security devices such as PIR sensors or door/window reed switches to your state monitor and provide a high level of security.
 Using all 4 inputs on a single RJ45 port the **Monimod** will report one of 5 states for a single security device.
 It achieves this by using two resistors connected to each security sensor.

 `<insert circuit diagram>`